-In FY 2022, a trigger exists for applicants in the Internship Programs (3.4% PWD self-identified in the application pool versus the benchmark of 12.0%).
-A trigger exists for applicants in the Fellowship Program (5.7% PWD self-identified in the applicant pool versus the benchmark of 12.0%).
-A trigger exists for selections in the Fellowship Programs (0.0% PWD self-identified of those selected versus 5.7% PWD applied).
+In FY 2023, a trigger exists for applicants in the Internship Programs (5.9% PWD self-identified in the application pool versus the benchmark of 12.0%).
+A trigger exists for applicants in the Fellowship Program (4.0% PWD self-identified in the applicant pool versus the benchmark of 12.0%).
 Selections in the Fellowship Programs data set included Director's Financial Analysts and Research Assistants.